jonstokes/survivalguns/long-range-rifle.md

 ## Alternate Pick: AR-10
 ![LMT LM8MWS]({{ site.url }}/assets/images/lm8mws-fde.jpg)

 The “AR-10” is an actual model of rifle, but here I’m using the term loosely to mean “an AR-15-style rifle that’s chambered in .308.”
 A good AR-10 combines the accuracy of a bolt action .308 with the reliability, flexibility, and rapid-fire semi-auto operation of an AR-15.
-You can do everything from long-range sniper shots to close-quarters combat with the same weapon. \>\>
+You can do everything from long-range sniper shots to close-quarters combat with the same weapon, which gives it an amazing amount of versatility.

 Ten years ago, there’s no way an AR-10 flavor could’ve made this list—they just weren’t reliable enough.
 But the AR-10’s that have come out in the past few years are almost as reliable as their AR-15 siblings, and if you spend enough money they’re almost as accurate as their bolt-action cousins.

-I say “almost as reliable,” because AR-10’s can be finicky about ammo.
-For instance, I have a really nice LMT LM8MWS that just won’t shoot cheap M80 ball ammo reliably.
-But if I’m careful about what I feed it, I can shoot it all day without issue.
+I say “almost as reliable,” because AR-10’s can often be finicky about ammo.
+For instance, I have a really nice LMT LM8MWS that just won’t shoot some flavors of cheap M80 ball ammo reliably.
+But if I don't feed the gun total bargain-bin junk rounds, then I can shoot it all day without issue.

-Apart from the need to be careful about ammo selection, the other downsides to an AR-10 are cost and weight.
-These guns are generally a good deal more expensive than an AR-15 of comparable quality, and they’re also heavier than bolt action .308’s.
+Apart from the need to be mindful of ammo selection, the other downsides to an AR-10 are cost and weight.
+These guns are generally a good deal more expensive than an AR-15 of comparable quality, and they’re also typically heavier than bolt action .308’s.

-*Note*: a magazine-fed semi-auto .308 is often referred to as a “battle rifle,” and there are more choices than just the AR-10.
+*Note*: A magazine-fed semi-auto .308 is often referred to as a “battle rifle,” and there are more choices than just the AR-10.
 The FN FAL and M1 family were the most popular battle rifles prior to the rise of the AR-10.

 *Key Upgrade*: Magnified Optic.
 Like the Remington Model 700, you’ll need a magnified optic to get the most out of this gun.